 What is the Land and Water Conservation Fund grant program?

-The LWCF is a matching assistance program that provides grants for 50% of the cost for the acquisition and/or development of outdoor recreation sites and facilities.
+The LWCF is a matching assistance program that provides grants for 50% of the cost of the acquisition and/or development of outdoor recreation sites and facilities.
 Since the program began, Indiana has received approximately $90 million in federal funds.
-The allocation usually is divided between Department of Natural Resources’ projects and local government park projects depending on funding levels.
+The allocation usually is divided between Department of Natural Resources projects and local government park projects depending on funding levels.
 Over $50 million has been provided to local agencies through the program.
 More than 30,000 acres of land have been acquired in Indiana with Land and Water Conservation Fund assistance for public outdoor recreation use and conservation.

-Where are funds from?
+Where are the funds from?

 How is funding received?